-The Ketones are generated either via chemical or by microbial spoilage, and they are produced in the fresh meat stored under varying atmospheric conditions.
-Lipolysis and microbial alkaline degradation or dehydrogenation of secondary alcohols is some of the putative routes for ketone production in fresh meat.
-As with aldehydes, Pseudomonas spp., Carnobacterium spp., and Enterobacteriaceae are also known to be primarily associated with volatile ketones from the spoiled meat.
-Acetoin and diacetyl are major ketones that contribute to cheesy odor and butter, sweet, creamy, and pungent caramel flavor, respectively.
-Acetoin is known to be generated from the glucose catabolism by the B. thermosphacta, the Carnobacterium spp., and the Lactobacillus spp. and also by the microbial breakdown of aspartate [136-139].
+The Ketones are generated either via chemical or microbial spoilage, and they are produced in the fresh meat stored under varying atmospheric conditions.
+Lipolysis and microbial alkaline degradation or dehydrogenation of secondary alcohols are some of the putative routes for ketone production in fresh meat.
+The aldehydes, the Pseudomonas spp., the Carnobacterium spp., and the Enterobacteriaceae are also known to be primarily associated with volatile ketones from spoiled meat.
+The Acetoin and the diacetyl are major ketones that contribute to the cheesy odor and the butter, the sweet, the creamy, and the pungent caramel flavor, respectively.
+Acetoin is known to be generated from the glucose catabolism by the B. thermosphacta, the Carnobacterium spp., and the Lactobacillus spp. and also by the microbial breakdown of aspartate [136,137,138,139].